scala/scala-lang/conduct.md

 **Encouraged:**

-- Be kind and courteous.
+- **Be kind and courteous.** Keep in mind that all public communication is received by many people you don’t know, so please ask yourself whether someone from a different context would misunderstand your message before sending it.
+Do not attack other persons, in particular consider that age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion have no bearing on the respect you owe another person.
-- Respect differences of opinion and remember that every design or implementation choice carries a trade-off and numerous costs.
-There is seldom a single right answer.
+- **Respect differences of opinion** and remember that every design or implementation choice carries a trade-off and numerous costs.
+There is seldom a single right answer, we will find the best solutions by engaging in constructive discussion, with everybody bringing their unique viewpoint and experience to the table.
-- Remember that everyone was new to Scala at some point.
-We want to encourage newcomers to join our community and learn the Scala language and ecosystem.
-Assume competence.
+- **Remember that everyone was new to Scala at some point.** We want to encourage newcomers to join our community and learn the Scala language and ecosystem.
+Always assume good intentions and a willingness to learn, just as you are willing to evolve your own opinion as you gain new insights.
-- Show empathy towards other community members.

 **Discouraged:**